 For those travelling by car, taking a ferry is the most convenient way to tour the local islands.
 There are regular ferries operating to most larger islands, including Saaremaa, Hiiumaa, Vormsi, Kihnu, Ruhnu and Aegna.
 Passenger ferries operate between Tallinn and the smaller Prangli and Naissaare islands.

 There are a number of tour operators offering custom trips to smaller islands.
 Purchasing an e-ticket ahead of time allows you to change the travel time.
-All the information about ferry schedules is available via veeteed.com, tuuleliinid.ee and praamid.ee.
+All the information about ferry schedules is available via veeteed.com, tuuleliinid.ee, praamid.ee and liinilaevad.ee.

 You can also do island hopping while visiting Tallinn (more information about ferry traffic in Tallinn).